-Oil and gas operators in North America have become increasingly reluctant to sign long-term, minimum commitment contracts given the recent volatility of commodity prices and the excess capacity of HP in North America.
+Oil and gas operators in North America have become increasingly reluctant to sign long-term, minimum commitment contracts given the volatility of commodity prices and the excess capacity of HP in North America.
 However, the Corporation has entered into a number of "right of first call" contracts, wherein certain clients have committed to providing the Corporation with the first right to perform fracturing and/or coiled tubing services required in certain operating areas, as well as a number of pricing contracts.

 The Corporation has traditionally operated in Russia under a mix of short-term and long-term contracts.
 A contract award process is typically carried out during the last half of the year for periods covering the following year(s).
-The Corporation is currently working in one operating area in Russia pursuant to three three-year contracts with two of that country's largest oil and natural gas companies.
-One of the contracts will expire at the end of 2019, one will expire at the end of 2020 and one will expire at the end of 2021.
-On the strength of these contractual arrangements, the Corporation is optimistic that its Russian assets will be well utilized in 2019.
+The Corporation is currently working in one operating area in Russia pursuant to two three-year contracts with that country's largest oil and natural gas company.
+One of the contracts will expire at the end of 2020 and one will expire at the end of 2021.
+On the strength of these contractual arrangements, the Corporation is optimistic that the utilization of its Russian assets will improve in 2020.

-In Argentina, the Corporation is currently operating under contracts with large customers such as YPF S.A., Pan American Energy and Total S.A.
+In Argentina, the Corporation is currently operating under contracts with large customers such as YPF S.A. and Pan American Energy, as well as a number of smaller customers.
 Based on the Corporation's strong operational performance, it believes that it is well-positioned to continue working with these customers in the future.